erisanolasheni/custom-env/README.md

 ## Loading from the current environment

-You can load configuration from the current environment with custom-env, just pass first argument of the `env()` method as `true` (note: this must be a type Boolean type `true`) and that's all:
+You can load configuration from the current environment with custom-env by passing the first argument of the `env()` method as `true` (note: not required in version `2.x`) and that's all:

 ```
 // This Loads the configuration dynamically from to the current enviroment